hannesschulze/conecto/README.md

 ## EOSConnect

-It's a KDEConnect client using GTK+ written in Vala, based on mconnect [mconnect](https://github.com/kevinselvaprasanna/mconnect).
+It's a KDEConnect client using GTK+ written in Vala, based on [mconnect](https://github.com/kevinselvaprasanna/mconnect).
 The application is designed for elementary OS. (but should works on other distributions, perhaps.)

 A note on [mconnect](https://github.com/kevinselvaprasanna/mconnect).
 First version of EOSConnect used a custom fork of mconnect, extending his DBus API, so used as a backend, started by EOSConnect at startup.
 But I encoutered lot's of issues with async DBus calls in order to setup mconnect backend correctly, and EOSConnect began to have too much files and abstractions classes - in order to be able to change the backend later.
 So I decided to integrate directly mconnect code into EOSConnect, removing his DBus API.
 It removed lot's of code in EOSConnect and I was able to setup and adapt mconnect like I want easily.